ahmedmhjoob/todo-list/README.md

-this is from vs code
+this is from vs code version two